Ford F-150 Insurance Rates

 Rates are averaged for all Ford F-150 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Cheap Ford F-150 Insurance
+How to Find More Affordable Ford F-150 Insurance

-• High-risk drivers with a DUI or reckless driving violation could be forced to pay on average $990 more every year to buy Ford F-150 insurance
+- Higher risk drivers who have multiple accidents or major violations could be forced to pay on average $1,490 more per year for F-150 insurance

 Now that’s a lot of information to absorb from one article.
 The key takeaways we want you to learn are that auto insurance costs are constantly changing.
 The cost to insure a Ford F-150 today will be different that the cost in six or 12 months.